jsteiner/borealis/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+Borealis is copyright 2013 Josh Steiner and thoughtbot, inc., and may be redistributed under the terms specified in the LICENSE file.